coelhucas/simple-physics-handler/README.md

 # SPH.lua

-Lua physics handling library for axis-aligned rectangles.
-It was made for simple and fast prototyping and even simple game creations.
+Lua physics handling library for axis-aligned bounding boxes.
+It was made for simple and fast prototyping in personal use and even simple game creations.
 It was made based on [this towerfall developer's post](https://mattmakesgames.tumblr.com/post/127890619821/towerfall-physics).
-This library was made focusing in LÖVE framework, so the examples will be based on it.
+This library was created on top of the LÖVE framework, so the examples will be based on it.

-It automagically handle collisions and callbacks for objects overlapping accordingly to your needings.
+It automagically handle collisions and callbacks for objects overlapping accordingly to your needs.

 ## Example